1986 Hall of Fame Game

-COOPERSTOWN, N.Y. – The Texas Rangers scored six runs in the bottom of the seventh inning to rout the Kansas City Royals 11-4 in the 43rd annual Hall of Fame Game at Doubleday Field.
-The game marked the first time in Hall of Fame Game history that two teams from the same league competed.
+The Texas Rangers scored six runs in the bottom of the seventh inning to defeat the Kansas City Royals 11-4 in the 43rd Hall of Fame Game on Aug.
+4, 1986, at Doubleday Field.

 Kansas City took its first and only lead of the game in the top of the sixth when Lynn Jones singled to center and Greg Pryor homered to left field to put the Royals on top 3-1.

-After a quiet top of the seventh for the Royals, the Rangers dominated the bottom half of the inning, scoring six runs and securing their lead.
+After a quiet top of the seventh for the Royals, the Rangers scored six runs to increase their lead.
 Ward and Porter walked to lead off the inning, and Ward scored on Tom Paciorek’s double to left field.
 Geno Petralli’s sacrifice fly scored Porter.

 Harrah singled to bring in Paciorek, then Curtis Wilkerson walked.
-Ruben Sierra hit an RBI single to give Texas a 10-3 lead.
-Sierra took second when Kevin Seitzer misplayed the ball.
-He scored when Ward singled.
+Ruben Sierra hit an RBI single to give Texas a 10-3 lead and later scored when Ward singled.

-Pryor hit a sacrifice fly in the eighth inning, but the Royals could not overcome the Rangers’ big lead, and the game ended 11-4.
+Pryor hit a sacrifice fly in the eighth inning for the final run of the game.

 Texas starter Mike Mason pitched five innings of three-hit ball, allowing just Brett’s home run in the fourth.
 Reliever Ricky Wright picked up the win after giving up two runs on two hits in his two innings pitched.